cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 NodeMaintenanceWindow contains information that the operator will use while upgrading the underlying node.

-This option is only useful when using local storage, as the Pods can't be freely moved between nodes in that configuration.
+This option is only useful when the chosen storage prevents the Pods from being freely moved across nodes.

 | Field | Description | Scheme | Required |
 | -------------------- | ------------------------------ | -------------------- | -------- |